Overview of Aegean Cat

 Common Health Conditions & Recommendations for Aegean Cats

-- Renal failure is when the cat’s kidneys begin to lose function, this can happen with age due to trauma, infection or the accidental ingestion of toxins.
+Renal Failure: A condition that develops when a cat’s kidneys begin to lose function.
+This can happen due to old age, trauma, infection or the accidental ingestion of toxins.
 Kidney disease can be fatal for cats, but early diagnosis and proper care can prolong the cat’s life.

-- When the thyroid gland, located in the neck, begins to overproduce the thyroid hormone this is called Hyperthyroidism in cats.
-Typically affecting cats 7 years or older, the overproduction increases the cat’s metabolism creating long term negative effects on the heart, kidneys and other organs.
+Hyperthyroidism: A condition that develops when the thyroid gland (located in the neck) begins to overproduce thyroid hormones.
+Typically affecting cats 7 years or older, the overproduction increases the cat’s metabolism creating long-term negative effects on the heart, kidneys and other organs.

-- Diabetes in cats occurs when the body cannot break down sugars because too little insulin is being produced by the cat, this is called Type i Diabetes.
+Diabetes in Cats: Type i Diabetes is a condition that develops when the body cannot break down sugars because too little insulin is being produced.
 Type ii occurs when insulin is not used correctly.

 - Mellit - Helps manage blood sugar level and provides circulatory supportHelps manage blood sugar level and provides circulatory support

 - Milk Thistle - Acts as free radical scavengers, promotes cellular regeneration/repair